 From our inception, Techstars has been rooted in a set of core values that we chose to expand two years ago to our Code of Conduct.
 We have reinforced with our staff that if they “see something,” they need to “say something.”
 While our Code of Conduct has been in place for two years, we have recently received feedback that we need to provide more clarity on how to report violations and what will happen when violations are reported.
 On July 5th, we discussed our Code of Conduct in a blog post and added additional mechanisms for reporting violations.
 Today, we want to provide some additional transparency on our process for reporting issues and how we handle violations.

 First, people may report any issue to us through saysomething.techstars.com.
 This link was set up so that we can receive information in a timely manner.
 We have left the option for the report to be fully anonymous.
-People may also report an issue directly to a Managing Director, Vice-President or C-Level executive within Techstars or via email at email@example.com.
+People may also report an issue directly to a Managing Director, Vice-President or C-Level executive within Techstars or via email at firstname.lastname@example.org.
 We urge people to take immediate action in situations that are dangerous.
-If someone is in danger or is hurt, they should call 911.
+If someone is in danger or is hurt, they should call whatever the local emergency number is (i.e. for the USA this is 911).

 As soon as an issue is reported, we speak with our legal counsel to determine the right course of action.
 We make a determination if our Code of Conduct was violated, which could include an investigation where we reach out to parties involved in the situation.
 During an investigation, we may suspend members of our network.
 We treat any information that is reported as highly confidential.
 Our investigation’s primary purpose is to determine if our Code of Conduct has been violated.
 It is not our role to be judge and jury, only to do our best to protect our network from bad actors and that is our focus.